-This section outlines the new measures that become effective on April 1, 2020.
+This section outlines the new measures and includes their effective dates as written in parentheses (e.g., April 1, 2020; October 1, 2020, etc.).
 These are optional, new measures for utilities to implement locally at their convenience.
-The text in this section will not be incorporated into the body of the IM programmatic sections until the next October rate period manual.
+The text in this section will not be incorporated into the body of the IM programmatic sections until the next October rate period Implementation Manual.
 The decision to separate out new measures was made based on feedback from BPA's utility customers to keep the principle of having a rate period manual intact.